philippstehr/philippstehr.github.io/index.md

 ## Papers

+*A Democratic Right to Political Strikes.* Political Philosophy 2(2): 575-604.
+[Link (Open Access)](https://doi.org/10.16995/pp.18607)

-*Expropriation as a measure of corporate reform - learning from the Berlin initiative.* European Journal of Political Theory, Online First.
+*Expropriation as a measure of corporate reform - learning from the Berlin initiative.* European Journal of Political Theory, 24(1): 70-91.
 [Link (Open Access)](https://journals.sagepub.com/doi/10.1177/14748851231197799)

-*The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3), 507-529.
+*The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3): 507-529.
 [Link (Open Access)](https://journals.sagepub.com/doi/10.1177/00905917221131821)

 ## Work in Progress

 *If you work on similar issues and would like to get in touch to exchange ideas, give feedback or just have a chat, please do so!*

-- A paper on political strikes, arguing that they are morally justified as tools for the defense of political rights (Under review)
 - A paper on strikes in democratic corporations, arguing that they are valuable tools to avoid common problems with democratic economic institutions (Under review)
 - A paper on whether it is permissible to force managers to help with making business corporations more democratic
 - Two papers on the ethics of dismissal in undemocratic and democratic corporations (with Daniel Sharp)
+- A paper defending a conflictual and political account of intra-corporate politics, arguing that unions should play more of a role in corporate governance (with Chi Kwok; under review)

 ## Dissertation project